-Regulus flexed his feet, feeling the bite of his newish shoes shaking his head.
+Regulus flexed his feet, feeling the bite of his newish shoes and shaking his head.
 It was a bit of maudlin folly to be dressed as he was, in his best robes, his hair arranged just so.
-He doubted he would remain in such pristine condition by the end of the evening, more so he doubted anyone would understand the significance even if he was found.
-Severus would, he realised, and the thought gave him some small amount of comfort.
+He doubted he would remain in such pristine condition by the end of the evening.
+More so, he doubted anyone would understand the significance even if he was found.
+Severus would have he realised, and the thought gave him some small comfort.

-Regulus had thought about telling his friend, but in the end, he had chased that thought away as well.
-Severus was enjoying the belonging, it was new for him, and while they may have known each other for an incredibly long time, none of them could be sure of each other's loyalties anymore.
-His final act of kindness was to tell the older boy nothing, that way there was no chance of repercussions for him later.
+Regulus had thought about telling his friend, but in the end, he had chased that thought away.
+Severus was enjoying the belonging, it was new for him, and while they may have known each other for an incredibly long time, neither could be sure of each other's loyalties anymore.
+His final act of kindness was to tell the older boy nothing; that way there was no chance of repercussions for him later.

-Somewhere in the distance, he heard a clock begin its hourly chime, and he gathered the last of the items he had strewn on the bed, placing them carefully within the pack.
+Somewhere in the distance, Regulus heard a clock begin its hourly chime, and he gathered the last of the items he had strewn on the bed, placing them carefully within the pack.

-Despite the obscurity of the magic Regulus hit upon the answer quickly, in the Black library it was an easier task to start with the worst possible solution and work backwards, and that's when he found out about making a Horcrux.
+Despite the obscurity of the magic Regulus hit upon the answer quickly.
+In the Black family library it was an easier task to start with the worst possible solution and work backwards, and that's when he found out about making a Horcrux.
 It had all fit, Kreacher's account and bits and pieces of information he had gathered over the last year or so, all of them pointing to their Lord having split his soul.

-Almost as soon as he had hit open the possible answer, he discounted it immediately.
-Not through any false belief of his master's humanity, he had seen beyond the handsome visage enough, had knelt at the feet of his ire enough to know he had none, but still, this was… bleak.
+Almost as soon as he had hit upon a possible answer, Regulus discounted it immediately.
+Not through any false belief of his master's humanity, he had seen beyond the handsome visage enough, he had knelt at the feet of his ire enough to know he had none, but still, this was… bleak.

-Regulus looked over to the prepared pack sitting next to him.
-As hideous as Kreacher's experience had been it had told him more than everything he needed to know, he had waterproofed everything he would need.
+Regulus looked at the prepared pack sitting next to him.
+As hideous as Kreacher's experience had been, it had told him everything he needed to know, he had waterproofed everything he would need.
 He felt a weight settle against his shoulder, one that had been there for what felt like a lifetime.
 It was up to him now.
-For all that Sirius and his band of friends might have been 'fighting the good fight', they had no idea what they were up against, no idea of the futility of their efforts.
+For all that Sirius and his band of friends might have been 'fighting the good fight', they had no idea what they were up against, no sense of the futility of their efforts.

 They couldn't win.
 Not yet.
-Not until he had done what he needed to.
+Not until Regulus had done what he needed to.

-His means were more subtle than his brothers, being older now, the halls of Hogwarts being a slightly more distant memory, thinking of a comparison between the two of them didn't hurt quite so much.
-Since Graduation and his indoctrination into the inner walls of power Regulus no longer held any surprise in his chest that Sirius had been sent to live under the banners of red and gold.
-That house was everything that his brother was, heart on his sleeve, laugh in his throat, charge in and think about the consequences later.
+His means were more subtle than his brothers.
+Being older now, and the halls of Hogwarts being a slightly more distant memory, thinking of a comparison between the two of them didn't hurt Regulus quite so much.
+Since Graduation and his indoctrination into the inner walls of power, Regulus no longer held any surprise in his chest that Sirius had been sent to live under the banners of red and gold.
+That house represented everything that his brother was, heart on his sleeve, laugh in his throat, charge in and think about the consequences later.
 It was his true home.
 Regulus closed his eyes for a moment, a precaution against the tears that threatened.
 He would not cry over this.
 His fingers tightened against his kneecaps, and he looked back at the plain wall again.

 He hated his room, all white and crisp lines.
-He wondered what it would have looked like if Sirius had stayed at home if he hadn't had to be so perfect.
-He had held all traces of his personality inside himself for so long he had no idea what it would even look like if he let it out anymore.
+He wondered what it would have looked like if Sirius had stayed at home, if he hadn't had to be so perfect.
+Regulus had held all trace of his personality inside himself for so long he had no idea what it would even look like if he let it out anymore.

-In a way, this choice, this decision to act, this was his display of Black defiance.
+In a way, this choice, this decision to act was his display of Black defiance.